Definition, Purpose, Coverage and Completeness of telbib

 The essential components of FUSE and telbib are described below.
 The selection criteria for inclusion or exclusion of papers into telbib have been defined and are applied in compliance with other observatory bibliographies, for instance those of STScI and NRAO.

 - Access to literature

 In order for FUSE to work, it is necessary to have access to the electronic versions of all scientific journals that shall be monitored.
 FUSE provides search methods for these journals that allow retrieval of the full-texts of articles (typically in PDF format) from the publishers’ websites.
-The PDFs are not stored on our server.
+The PDFs are not stored permanently on ESO servers.

 - FUSE full text search tool

 FUSE is a PHP/MySQL tool created by the ESO Library.
 It converts PDFs into text files and scans them for user-defined keyword sets.
 If any keywords are detected in the text files, they are highlighted and shown in context on the results page.
 After inspection, the text files are deleted.

 - telbib back-end: bibliographic details and further metatdata

 After FUSE has identified possible candidates for the ESO Telescope Bibliography, these papers are inspected visually in detail to make sure that they do use ESO data.
 False hits (e.g., when VLT is the abbreviation for Very-Low Temperature rather than Very Large Telescope) are eliminated immediately.
 Records that shall be added to telbib are imported into the database through the librarians’ interface (telbib back-end, implemented with PHP/Sybase).
 Bibliographic information (authors, title, publication details) along with further metadata like current number of citations, author-assigned keywords, and author affiliations are imported from the NASA ADS Abstract Service.